MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/run-your-first-container.md

 > Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 This article shows you how to run your first Windows container, after you set up your environment as described in [Get started: Prep Windows for containers](./set-up-environment.md).
-Running a container involves two steps:
+Running a container involves two general steps:

 - Downloading a base image.
 With containers, the process of downloading a base image is known as a *pull operation*.
 The base image provides a foundational layer of operating system services to your container.
 - Creating and running a container image that's based upon the base image.